Pintta/Broken-RealTime/README.md

 # op-RealTime
-This script enables you to get a realistic time for your game server, supports the qbcore framework well.
+This script enables you to get a realistic time for your game server.

+Support: ESX, QBUS, QBCORE, Standalone.

 Tips:
 Disable qb files -> NetworkOverrideClockTime() areas